devopsdays/devopsdays-web/content/events/2018-riga/activities.md

 <div class="section group">
 	<div class="col span_4_of_6">
 	<h2>Running routes near the venue</h2>
-	<p>Routes are for walking, running and cycling circuits for our guests to follow that start and end at our hotel.
-They are planned by our team members to help all fitness enthusiasts, from amateur joggers to keen runners and cyclists, keep up their fitness routine when they are traveling.
+	<p>Routes are for walking, running and cycling circuits for venue guests to follow that start and end at hotel.
+They are planned by hotel team members to help all fitness enthusiasts, from amateur joggers to keen runners and cyclists, keep up their fitness routine when they are traveling.
 Along the way, you will experience the best running and cycling routes the local area has to offer while discovering the surroundings.
-Simply choose one (or all) from below and start running: </p>
+Simply choose one (or all) from below and start running.</p>
+	<p>Very special things for those who love to run, one of our <a href="https://www.devopsdays.org/events/2018-riga/program/kranga-oginskis-workshop/">Kubernetes workshop</a> trainers, <a href="https://www.devopsdays.org/events/2018-riga/speakers/antons-kranga/">Antons Kranga</a>, will be our running ambassador and will be happy to make some runs together</p>
 	</div>
 </div>
 <div class="section group">